jordanjasuta/webscraping_tools/README.md

 ### heavy formatting
 However, not all data is stored in lightly formatted tables.
-In light of the COVID-19 pandemic, many countries are publishing daily updates - really useful information! - but in cumbersome, heavily formatted websites.
-After a few different friends asked me for help with scraping these websites, I came up with a quick for loop to automate these datapulls.
+Many countries are publishing daily updates - really useful information! - but in cumbersome, heavily formatted websites.
+To address this, I came up with a quick for loop to automate these datapulls, using Belize's website as an example.
 Each subsequent running updates the dataframe with a new line, automatically adding the date of the update.
 Bonus points if you can run it as a scheduled job.
 Code can be found in `COVID_webscraping.R`.

 <p align="center">
   <img width="80%" src="https://github.com/jordanjasuta/Top10Cities/blob/master/imgs/COVID_df.jpg">